City names more open streets around Queens

 “New Yorkers deserve space to safely enjoy the outdoors in their own neighborhoods,” Mayor de Blasio said in a statement issued by his office.
 “Thanks to hard work from a host of city agencies, we’ve beaten our Open Streets goal for this month — and made our city a national leader in expanding public space as we fight COVID-19.”

-The 19 designated stretches of road in Queens are sprinkled liberally throughout the borough, including five surrounding Baisley Pond Park on South Jamaica.
+The 19 designated stretches of road in Queens are sprinkled liberally throughout the borough, including five surrounding Baisley Pond Park in South Jamaica.

-“As the beautiful spring weather arrives, we invite New Yorkers to now safely enjoy over 40 miles of Open Streets and new bike lanes in neighborhoods across the city, including Brownsville, Brooklyn, Jamaica, Queens, and Castle Hill in the Bronx ...” said NYC DOT Commissioner Polly Trottenberg.
+“As the beautiful spring weather arrives, we invite New Yorkers to now safely enjoy over 40 miles of Open Streets and new bike lanes in neighborhoods across the city, including Brownsville, Brooklyn, Jamaica, Queens, and Castle Hill in the Bronx ...” said Commissioner Polly Trottenberg of the city’s Department of Transportation.
 “We have more miles to come and continue to call on other neighborhoods that want an Open Street to let us know, even if you don’t have a formal community partner.”

+The city has set a longer-term goal of up to 100 miles.
+In recent weeks announcements of street openings have been accompanied by those for new bike lanes, though none were added in Queens in this round.

 The freestanding street sections include:

-• 120th Street from 94th Avenue to Liberty Avenue in South Richmond Hill;
+• 120th Street between 94th and Liberty avenues in South Richmond Hill;

 • 99th Street in Rego Park from the Horace Harding Expressway to 66th Avenue;